OCIE Announces 2020 Examination Priorities

 Investment Management Update

-The SEC’s Office of Compliance Inspections and Examinations (OCIE) recently announced how it will prioritize examinations to improve service providers’ compliance with rules and regulations, prevent fraud, identify and monitor risk, and inform policy.
-Although OCIE’s examination schedule remains flexible to address any emerging or imminent risks to investors, its priorities center around five areas:
+The SEC’s Office of Compliance Inspections and Examinations (OCIE) recently announced its 2020 examination priorities, which aim to improve compliance with rules and regulations, prevent fraud, identify and monitor risk, and inform policy.
+Although OCIE’s examination schedule remains flexible to address any emerging or imminent risks to investors, its priorities center around:

-- The Financial Industry Regulatory Authority’s and Municipal Securities Rulemaking Board’s operations and regulatory programs
+- the Financial Industry Regulatory Authority’s (FINRA) and Municipal Securities Rulemaking Board’s (MSRB) operations and regulatory programs,

 FOR MORE INFORMATION